Isorineloricaria tenuicauda

 Isorineloricaria tenuicauda was originally described as a member of Plecostomus by Franz Steindachner in 1878, although it was subsequently transferred to Hypostomus after Plecostomus was found to be an invalid genus.
 It was later classified within the now-invalid genus Squaliforma, although a 2016 taxonomic review of the genera Aphanotorulus and Isorineloricaria conducted by Jonathan W. Armbruster (of Auburn University) and C. Keith Ray found it to be a member of Isorineloricaria.
-FishBase lists the species as Squaliforma tenuicauda.